 If a pupil's behaviour is such that the teacher or cover supervisor feels he/she cannot conduct the rest of the lesson with the pupil in the teaching area, the teacher should remove the pupil from the lesson.
-A red EXIT CARD should be given to the pupil and he/she told to report to the school office.
+The school office should be contacted who will then contact the on call teacher using the radio.
 If the pupil refuses, someone else is to be sent to the office to explain the situation.
 A member of the office staff will then notify a senior member of staff.
 If the pupil's demeanour suggests that he/she can be returned to lessons he/she will go to his/her next lesson.
 If not, the student is given longer to "cool down".
+The senior team will discuss each red card and decide on the most appropriate sanction.